icopy-site/awesome-cn/docs/awesome/awesome-engineering-team-management.md

 - You're stuck into the day-to-day operations of the job?
 - How can I move up to the next level?

 You'll find answers in this guide!
-It stands out from generic leadership and management literature, by providing uncompromising insights and practical advices to bootstrap your journey into the management career track, from a technical background.
+It stands out from generic leadership and management literature, by providing uncompromising insights and practical advices.
+It will bootstrap your journey into the management career track, from a technical background.

-This list provides a progression to help with the transition to management.
-From general to specifics.
+This list helps in the transition to management, with a progression from general to specifics.
 It starts with an overview of the role, then describes its requirements, and its position relative to others.
-Then we delves into the day-to-day tools of the trade, both organizational and behavioral.
-At last we discuss about some of the dark sides of the job.
+Then we details the day-to-day tools of the trade, both organizational and behavioral.
+At last we discuss some of the dark sides of the job.

 <!-- mdformat-toc start --slug=github --no-anchors --maxlevel=6 --minlevel=2 -->